top of page

 July 1969

 The following day we hopped a chopper to Pleiku.
-After several days we flew back to Cam Rahn AFB, where myself and another "fng" boarded this Huey bound for the "A" Troop perimeter where I would be assigned to Sgt.
+After several days we flew back to Cam Rahn AFB, where myself and another "fng" (f'n New Guy) boarded this Huey bound for the "A" Troop perimeter where I would be assigned to Sgt.
 Kofalvi, or just "K" as we referred to him, and the 1st platoon.

 "A" Troop 2/1 Cav Perimeter